 For some, the pandemic provided their peers with the prime opportunity to establish and develop a thriving online community, which will undoubtedly come in handy if learning goes online next year.
 Abi, who is a course representative, reported how her peers took to Unitu to support one another during this difficult period, “some of the new students that we’ve got have set up study groups from [Unitu] and reaching out to their students even though they’re not necessarily the rep. We had people sharing motivational videos… and a list of places you can go for reading materials, and it’s very much like, anyone can post… their thoughts, ideas and any questions.”

 Many have theorised that in the post-COVID era, online learning is here to stay.
-If that’s the case, universities should take active steps to engage students in consultations, figure out what has worked and what hasn’t.
-Importantly, it should be understood that whilst online learning definitely isn’t everyone’s cup of tea, there are significant advantages and valid reasons for why some students prefer it.
+If that’s the case, universities should take active steps to engage students in consultations and figure out what has worked and what hasn’t.
+Importantly, it should be understood that whilst online learning definitely isn’t everyone’s cup of tea, there are significant advantages and valid reasons why some students prefer it.

 Embrace online learning.
-But embrace it with the student voice in mind.
+But embrace it with the student’s voice in mind.